yiisoft/form/docs/guide/en/field-methods.md

 ### `tabIndex()`

-Defines index for focusing on element with "Tab" button:
+Defines index for focusing on button with "Tab" key:

 - `-1` - focus is ignored;
 - `0` - focus order is determined by order of the elements in the page source;